bazelbuild/bazel/site/docs/skylark/backward-compatibility.md

 ## Descriptive string representations

-For certain types of objects, this changes the string representations returned by `str()` and `repr()` to be more uniform and safe.
+For certain types of objects (such as `Label`, `File`, and rule contexts), this flag changes the string representations returned by `str()` and `repr()` to be more uniform and safe.
 In particular, the new representations are hermetic and deterministic.

 *   Flag: `--incompatible_descriptive_string_representations`
 *   Default: `true`